Content at Mad Mobile

 Most of the grammar, punctuation, and capitalization instructions will be spelled out in the style guide.
 Refer to AP stylebook – https://www.apstylebook.com for an overview.

-We follow title case capitalization formatting for our titles, headings, and subheadings.
+We follow title case capitalization formatting for our blog and page titles.
+Product service pages page titles also follow this format.
+On-page headlines for product service pages do not use this practice, see the next tab for capitalization details.
 Title case capitalizes the first letter of each word, except articles and short prepositions.
 Titles should be in H1 styling and subheadings should be set to H2 styling.
 Use the Capitalize My Title resource to check if your headline is formatted correctly.

 Title case capitalization examples: